Sixshooter Peaks

-The Sixshooter Peaks are two iconic sandstone summits located in Bears Ears National Monument in San Juan County, Utah, United States.
+The Sixshooter Peaks are two iconic sandstone summits in San Juan County, Utah, United States.
 The larger and higher North Sixshooter Peak rises to an elevation of 6,379 ft, whereas South Sixshooter Peak rises to 6,154 feet, with approximately 1.5 mi separation between the two.
 These buttes tower nearly 1,400 ft above the surrounding terrain, and are historic landmarks visible from State Route 211 between Newspaper Rock and the Needles District of Canyonlands National Park.
 They are situated 1.5 mile outside the boundary of the park, and four miles northwest of Bridger Jack Butte.
 Variant names for the peaks include "North Six-Shooter Peak", "South Six-shooter Peak", "Six Shooter Peaks", and "Six-shooter Peak".
 They are so named because of their resemblance to a pair of revolvers pointing skyward.

 Geology

 Sixshooter Peaks are composed of hard, fine-grained Wingate Sandstone, which is the remains of wind-borne sand dunes deposited approximately 200 million years ago in the Late Triassic.
 This Wingate sandstone forms steep cliffs as it overlays softer layers of the Chinle Formation which formed conical mounds beneath the Wingate towers.
 The layer below this is Moenkopi Formation.
 In the early 1980s, land surrounding South Sixshooter Peak was considered for the nation's first high-level nuclear waste repository, because thick salt beds 3,000 feet below the surface were potential host rocks for storing radioactive materials.
 Precipitation runoff drains into nearby Indian Creek, which is part of the Colorado River drainage basin.